twoPointers/Poject350/README.md

   - isMajor ( `localhost:8000/resultapi/?isMajor= true` - to Filter only results of 'Major' courses,in case of 'minor' put `false` )
   - isLab ( `localhost:8000/resultapi/?isLab= true` - to Filter only results of 'Lab' courses,in case of 'theory' put `false` )
   - credit ( `localhost:8000/resultapi/?credit= 3` - to Filter only results of `3.00` credit courses)

-  - to apply Multiple filters, use `&` between the filters ( `localhost:8000/resultapi/?stuId=2017331001&semester= 2&isMajor= true` - to filter the result of major courses of
+to apply Multiple filters, use `&` between the filters
+example: `localhost:8000/resultapi/?stuId=2017331001&semester= 2&isMajor= true`
-               2nd semester of the student holding Id-2017331001)
+to filter the result of major courses of 2nd semester of the student with Id-2017331001)

-  <h4>To filter:</h4>
+  <h4>To filter students:</h4>

     studentapi/:
   - reg ( `localhost:8000/resultapi/?reg=2017331001` )